Mick Wingert

 Mick Wingert (born July 4, 1974) is an American voice actor and voice-over coach.
-He has played the voice of Master Po and Zeng in Kung Fu Panda: Legends of Awesomeness, taking over the roles from actors Jack Black and Dan Fogler, respectively; as well as Iron Man in various Marvel productions.
-He was the voice of Heimerdinger in the Netflix series Arcane, and he has done additional voice-over work in Kung Fu Panda, Mass Effect 2, Murdered: Soul Suspect, The Technomancer, The Princess and the Frog and The NoSleep Podcast.
+He provided the voices of Master Po and Zeng in Kung Fu Panda: Legends of Awesomeness, taking over the roles from actors Jack Black and Dan Fogler, respectively; as well as Iron Man in various Marvel productions.
+He was the voice of Heimerdinger in the Netflix series Arcane, and he has done additional voice-over work in Kung Fu Panda, Mass Effect 2, Murdered: Soul Suspect, The Technomancer, Titanfall 2, The Princess and the Frog and The NoSleep Podcast.

 Career

 Wingert has been working as a voice actor since 2000 and became a transplant to Southern California that same year.
 He studied theater and mass communication at California State University and began working as a voice actor for local and regional advertising.

 Wingert voiced Po in the TV show Kung Fu Panda: Legends of Awesomeness.
 Wingert has been praised by Kung Fu Panda fans for his accurate impression of Jack Black.
 He is also the voice of Po in the Kung Fu Panda video games and Kung Fu Panda: The Paws of Destiny.

-Wingert has worked as a voice actor in The Princess and the Frog as additional voices and The Avengers: Earth's Mightiest Heroes as the A.I. for Beta Ray Bill's ship Skuttlebutt.
+Wingert worked as a voice actor in The Princess and the Frog as additional voices and The Avengers: Earth's Mightiest Heroes as the A.I. for Beta Ray Bill's ship Skuttlebutt.
 Wingert was also cast in other video games, like Mass Effect 2 and Super Mario Bros.
 Wonder as the Talking Flowers.

 From 2017 to 2019, Wingert voiced Iron Man / Tony Stark for the Avengers Assemble animated series, replacing Adrian Pasdar.
 He has since reprised the role in Marvel: Contest of Champions, Lego Marvel Super Heroes: Avengers Reassembled, Marvel Super Hero Adventures: Frost Fight!, Lego Marvel Super Heroes - Black Panther: Trouble in Wakanda, Marvel Future Avengers, Marvel Rising, Guardians of the Galaxy and Spider-Man.
 He also voices the Marvel Cinematic Universe incarnation of Iron Man in What If...?.

 From 2021 to 2024, Wingert voiced the character Heimerdinger in the Netflix series Arcane.

 Personal life

-Wingert has been married to Shawna Scott Barnhart since 2011.
-They have two sons.
-The family resides in Southern California.
+Wingert was married to Shawna Scott Barnhart since 2011 (currently divorced).

-He is not related to fellow voice actor Wally Wingert.
+He is not related to voice actor Wally Wingert.